Zoigin/Test-VFDiff-Results/README.md

-The code is borrowed from TargetDiff [[PDF]](https://openreview.net/pdf?id=kJqXEPXMsE0)  using for test VFDiff results
+The code is borrowed from TargetDiff [[PDF]](https://openreview.net/pdf?id=kJqXEPXMsE0)  using for test VFDiff results.

+This project is intended for reviewers to test during the review period.

 <p align="center">
   <img src="assets/overview.png" />